robybozz/mrnugget.github.com/source/_posts/2012-06-08-search-autocompletion-with-redis.markdown

 Redis uses [sorted sets](http://redis.io/topics/data-types#sorted-sets "Sorted Sets") as a list of unique strings that can be ranked by a score.
-For now, we will ignore the score and just use this as a set where every entry is unique and trying to add a new one with the same name won't result in a new entry.
+For now, we will ignore the score and just use this as a set where every entry is unique and trying to add one with the same name won't result in a new entry.
 So let's create a sorted set for every prefix.
 This set will include the key of the movies in which the prefix occurs and the pattern for those keys is the one Soulmate uses: `moviesearch:index:$PREFIX`.